britram/rains-prototype/draft-trammell-rains-protocol.md

 after that in the received query.
 If the received query contains no query-expires time, the new query MAY contain a query- expires time of the server's choosing, according to its configuration.

+On receipt of an non-existence update query, a server:

+- determines whether it has expired by checking the query-expires value.
+If so, it drops the query silently.
+If not, it:
+- determines whether it is the authoritative server of the queried name.
+If so, it checks if it has a valid assertion for the queried context, subject-name and type.
+In this case it returns the assertion.
+Otherwise, if it has a already valid zone or shard in the range of the queried FQDN in a matching context with a higher validUntil value, the section with the highest validUntil value is returned.
+Otherwise, the shard or zone is still the most recent one and a 200 notification message is returned.
+If it is not the authoritative server, it:
+- determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy.
+If so, it prepares to forward the query to those servers, noting the reply for the received query depends on the replies for the forwarded query.
+If not, it:
+- determines the responsible authority servers for the zone containing the query name and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.

+If the server does not obtain an answer within the maximum of the valid-until time in the received query and a configured maximum timeout for an assertion update query, the server sends a 504 No assertion available response to the peer from which it received the query.

+When a server creates a new non-existence update query to forward to another server in response to an non-existence update query it received, it SHOULD NOT use the same token on the new query as on the received query, unless query option 6 Enable Tracing is present in the received query, in which case it MUST use the same token.
+The Enable Tracing option is designed to allow debugging of query processing across multiple servers, It SHOULD only be enabled by clients designed explicitly for debugging RAINS itself, and MUST NOT be enabled by default by client resolvers.

+When a server creates a new non-existence update query to forward to another server in response to an non-existence update query it received, and the received query contains a query-expires time, the new query MUST NOT have a query-expires time after that in the received query.
+If the received query contains no query-expires time, the new query MAY contain a query- expires time of the server's choosing, according to its configuration.

 On receipt of a notification, a server's behavior depends on the notification type: